StripesFramework/stripes-injection-enricher/README.md

 ## Requirements

 Stripes Injection Enricher requires a Java EE 6-compliant application server providing support for JSR-299 (CDI).
-It has been tested with:
+It has been tested with the following application servers:

 * JBoss AS 6
+* JBoss AS 7
 * GlassFish 3.1

 ## Licensing